-The first fifty pages of your novel are crucial.
-Without as strong opening, you won't attract the attention of agents and editors, and you won't find willing readers for your novel.
-The First Fifty Pages critique will help you determine what works in the opening chapters, what falls flat, and how to improve the style, structure, and scope of your opening to give your book the best chance of success.
+With the First Fifty Pages critique, you'll discover what works in the opening chapters, what falls flat, and how to improve the style, structure, and plot of the opening scenes to give your book the best chance of success.

 Every novel presents its own challenges, and the issues I focus on in your novel will be determined by the needs that arise as I read your manuscript.
 However, here are some of the things we might address: